American Gothic (1988 film): Release

 American Gothic was released theatrically in the United States through Vidmark Entertainment, opening in Chicago, Illinois and South Bend, Indiana, on 20 May 1988.
 It subsequently opened in other cities such as Los Angeles, New York City and San Francisco in the following weeks.
 It continued to screen in several U.S. cities, including Owensboro, Kentucky; Pittsburgh, Pennsylvania; Sacramento, California; and Cleveland, Ohio, through the summer of 1988.

 Home media

 The film was released on VHS in the United Kingdom on 12 February 1988 by Virgin Video under the alternative title Hide and Shriek.
 Fangoria stated the film was being prepared for a July or August released on home video by Vidmark Home Entertainment.
 American Gothic was released on VHS and Betamax by Vidmark Entertainment on 7 September 1988.

 It was released for the first time on DVD by Trinity Home Entertainment on 28 September 2004.
-It was re-released by Stax Entertainment in the United Kingdom on 27 March 2006, in a truncated cut, running 85 minutes.
+It was released by Stax Entertainment in the United Kingdom on 27 March 2006, running 85 minutes.
 E1 Entertainment the film on DVD in Canada on 14 October 2008.
 Shout!
 Factory released the film for the first time on Blu-ray on 19 December 2017.